-Distance:
+Distance

-Home to school distances used for tie-breaking will be measured by a straight-line measurement as determined by Capita One and supported by Cornwall Council's nominated Geographical Information System (currently DataMap).
-Measurements will be between your home address (the centre of the main building of the property) and the main gate of the school (as determined by Cornwall Council).
+Home to school distances used for tie-breaking will be measured by a straight-line measurement as determined by Cornwall Council's nominated Geographical Information System.
+Measurements will be between your home address [the centre of the main building of the property] and the main gate of the school [as determined by Cornwall Council].

-Distances used to determine nearest school with room (i.e. where it is not possible to offer a place at a preferred school) and for establishing transport entitlements will be measured by the nearest available route as determined by Cornwall Council's nominated Geographic Information System software (currently DataMap).
+Distances used to determine nearest school with room [i.e. where it is not possible to offer a place at a preferred school] and for establishing transport entitlements will be measured by the nearest available route as determined by Cornwall Council's nominated Geographical Information System software.

-Home Address:
+Home Address